 What is Montessori?

-When you enter our Montessori classroom, the materials and activities are clearly organized into distinct areas and are presented with great care.
-Through active engagement, the classroom develops independence, coordination, concentration, organization and most importantly, curiosity.
-The areas of the Early Program classroom provide an extraordinary range of materials to foster social and academic growth and include: language arts, mathematics, sensorial, practical life, geography, science, cultural arts, art, a book corner, and a block area.
+When you enter our Montessori classroom, the materials and activities are clearly and recognizably organized into distinct areas and are presented with great care.
+Through active engagement, the students develop independence, coordination, concentration, organization and most importantly, curiosity.
+The areas of the Early Childhood classroom provide an extraordinary range of materials to foster social and academic growth and include: language, mathematics, sensorial, practical life, cultural arts (including Geography, History, Science, Biomes etc), visual arts, a book corner, a block area, and an imaginative play area.
 The prepared environments and work tools are beautiful and peaceful for children, giving them a place to learn and grow at ease and with grace.
-In addition to working in the Montessori classroom, children attend several specialist classes including music, art, movement, science, and library arts.
+In addition to working in the Montessori classroom, children travel to specialist classrooms for music, art, movement, yoga, and STEAM (Science, Technology, Engineering, Art and Math).

-Play is a vital component of early childhood development and is encouraged and enjoyed in the classroom.
+Play is a vital component of early childhood development and is encouraged and enjoyed in the classrooms.
 Children are provided many opportunities for open-ended and creative play.
 Socialization is a key aspect of the program and significant focus is placed on facilitating successful social interaction among the children.
+The Montessori Method fosters independence, encourages empathy and a passion for social justice, and develops joyful engagement in lifelong learning.
+Montessori students are given the freedom and support to question, to make connections, and think deeply.
+They develop into confident, enthusiastic, self-directed learners who are able to think critically, work collaboratively, and act boldly.

 Montessori for All

-Montessori education is appropriate for all children.
+Montessori education is appropriate for all children, as it provides a personalized approach to learning.
 Montessori schools offer children opportunities to express their unique personalities, and help each child develop a sense of creativity, confidence, inquisitiveness, and individuality.